Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  ─────────                                                              │
-│  Miller noted that the 7±2 limit applies to CHUNKS, not raw bits.   │ │  We can hold 7 chunks, each chunk containing many bits.              │ │  This is HIERARCHICAL compression — exactly what spectral bands do! │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
+│  Miller noted that the 7±2 limit applies to CHUNKS, not raw bits.   │ │  We can hold 7 chunks, each chunk containing many bits.              │ │  This is HIERARCHICAL compression, exactly what spectral bands do!  │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
 ```